ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 ``String`` is one of the object types on the exam and is the name of a class in Java.
 A *string* object has a sequence of characters enclosed in a pair of double quotes - like "Hello".
 You will learn more about ``String`` objects in another unit.

 .. note::

    Some languages use 0 to represent false and 1 to represent true, but Java uses the keywords ``true`` and ``false`` in boolean variables.

+A type is a set of values (a domain) and a set of operations on them.
+For example, you can do addition with int's and double's but not with booleans and Strings.

 |Exercise| **Check your understanding**